If you complete 100 crunches a day, you might build a little muscle — but, more likely, you'll be left with a sore stomach and not much else.

-Instead, to get in shape — that is, to lose fat and build muscle so you have excellent cardiovascular endurance and muscular strength — you must undertake a comprehensive healthy-eating plan and workout routine that includes both cardio and strength-training.
-Although crunches can be part of that strength-training, it shouldn't be the only exercise you do.
+Instead, to get in shape — that is, to lose fat and build muscle so you have excellent cardiovascular endurance and muscular strength — you must undertake a comprehensive healthy-eating plan and workout routine that includes both cardio and strength training.
+Although crunches can be part of that strength training, they shouldn't be the only exercise you do.

 Read more: Calories Burned with 300 Crunches a Day